docker/docs/content/manuals/subscription/details.md

 There are also advanced collaboration and management tools, including organization and team management with [Role Based Access Control (RBAC)](/security/for-admins/roles-and-permissions/), [activity logs](/admin/organization/activity-logs/), and more.

-For a list of features available in each legacy tier, see [TBD](https://www.docker.com/pricing/).
+For a list of features available in each legacy tier, see [Docker Pricing]](https://www.docker.com/pricing/).

 #### New Docker Team plan